meyersa/ProcrastinationApplication/.github/README.md

 ## To-do
 - **Setup backend Unix TIME alert system** - Take a map<Integer, Event> input and create timers
-- **Notification service** - Take an Event input, display with that
 - Stuff on OneNote, quite a bit left

 ## Abstract - Future Plan